fredrikp999/fredrikp999.github.io/_posts/2023-01-15-minIObasics.markdown

 See other posts for details on this, but the short description is
 * Create a kubernetes secret with the md5-encoded access-key and secrets-key.
 Note that how the keys are named are a bit different from the way minIO name them (secretKey instead of secrets-key)
 * Reference the kubernetes secrets from the workflow when defining input or output artifacts
-* Even better is to create and submit a template where the artifacts are defined centrally instead of defining the details in every workflow
+* Even better is to create and submit a configmap (with metadata name = artifact-repositories) where the artifacts are defined centrally instead of defining the details in every workflow.
+You can then reference the repos defined in that configmap in your workflows